Conversational experience (CUX) has been catching the attention of marketers for some time now.

 When a bot is responsible for these interactions, this frees up your human team to focus on more complex, impactful work.

-This can not only improve their efficiency, but improve the chances that they’ll be available to assist new leads as your chatbot earns them.
+Furthermore, this can not only improve their efficiency but improve the chances that they’ll be available to assist new leads as your chatbot earns them.

 Plus, given that most chatbots built within conversational interfaces allow for human takeover, your bots don’t have to be perfect in order to help your team.

-Contrary to popular belief, website chatbots aren’t intended to replace human employees in all customer interactions.
+Contrary to popular belief, website chatbots aren’t intended to replace human employees.
 In fact, they’re often most effective when used as a supplementary tool for sales and support needs.

 This way, when a bot recognizes that a user’s needs are out of the scope of its programming (or a user recognizes that the bot isn’t equipped to give the help they need), someone from your team can be notified.

-Essentially, you can use your bot to eliminate certain tasks from your employees’ workload — but pass more challenging ones along when your customers need human assistance.
+Essentially, you can use your bot to eliminate certain tasks from your employees’ workload.
+Instead, pass along only the more challenging ones, when human assistance is truly necessary.

-Finally, one of the biggest advantages of creating conversational experiences for your site visitors is that they can improve customer satisfaction.
+Finally, one of the biggest advantages of creating conversational experiences for your site visitors is improved customer satisfaction.

 One study at the Gdansk University of Technology found that a website’s visual clarity, ease of use, user guidance, informational content, interactivity, personalization, service demonstration, recommendations, and customer care all contribute directly to a visitor’s levels of satisfaction and trust.